HW/SW Co-Design QPSK Transmit and Receive Using Analog Devices AD9361/AD9364

 A software interface model has been provided which shows how you could modify the generated model to set it up for the QPSK example.
-This interface model will allow you to run the model in
+This interface model allows you to run the model in

-The application model has been set up following the guidelines in the HW/SW co-design workflow documentation, section Configure Software Interface Model.
+The application model has been set up following the guidelines in the Hardware-Software Co-Design Workflow, section Configure Software Interface Model.

 The model is continuously transmitting and receiving data, so it has been configured to run from the Transmit interrupt.
 This ensures that the ARM and the FPGA are running in synchronisation and means that the software will be driven by a schedule tick at the frame rate.

-External mode register writes.
-See the section below on running the model using UDP blocks to control the hardware. * The
+Monitor & Tunemode register writes.
+See the section below on running the model using UDP blocks to control the hardware.

 Once the ARM has decoded the QPSK message, it sends the result back to the host over the Ethernet link using the UDP send block found in the software interface model.
 The UDP send block has been configured using the default IP address of the host '192.168.3.1'.
 If you altered the IP addresses during the hardware setup process, you must supply that address instead.
 A simple UDP receive model has been supplied which can be used to receive the decoded data and display the result in the diagnostic viewer.

 You can also fully deploy the design to run on the board, disconnected from Simulink.
-In the Simulink toolbar, click Deploy to Hardware.
+In the Simulink toolbar, click Build, Deploy & Start.
 In this mode you will not be able to tune parameters.